mpelcat/GPStudio/INSTALL.md

 ### Graphical mode

-Download a Qt package with Qt Creator at <https://www.qt.io/download-open-source/>. and install it.
+Download a Qt package with Qt Creator at <https://www.qt.io/download-open-source/>
+and install it.

 Open Qt Creator and open the project gui-tools/src/gpstudio.pro.

-Configure the project to be compiled in gui-tools/build.
+Configure the project to be compiled in gui-tools/build. (important)

 Click on compile and run or Ctrl + R. Enjoy.